 Service is anything you do to help someone where you DO NOT get paid.
 Examples include: helping an elementary student with school assignments or visiting with an elderly neighbor.

 Students enrolling after the start of school are asked to complete at least one service project for the year.

 Parent participation is always valued.
 Serving as a community to our community is our mission.
 We encourage parents to research and present service opportunities to be considered for our school.
-Please contact Sandy Wise with any questions.
+Please contact Shawn Ferrara with any questions.